 If the negligent driver was driving within the course and scope of his or her employment, then you most likely will have access to the employer’s insurance coverage.
 Typically, businesses have larger coverage amounts than individual drivers.
 If there was an employer in the Mrs. Smith scenario above, and she was operating her motor vehicle in the course and scope of her employment at the time of the accident, then you would have a much better chance at recovering the full value of your claim.

 Again, in the Mrs. Smith scenario, you may have additional benefits under your insurance policy if you selected uninsured/underinsured motorist coverage.
-This coverage is available to you when you are injured in an automobile accident, and the other driver either does not have any insurance or does not have enough insurance to fully compensate you for your damages.
-This is an elected coverage, and so you need to examine your insurance policy to determine whether you have uninsured/underinsured motorist benefits.
+This coverage is available to you when you are injured in an automobile accident, and the other driver either does not have any insurance or does not have enough insurance to compensate you for your damages fully.
+This is an elected coverage, so you must examine your insurance policy to determine whether you have uninsured/underinsured motorist benefits.

-If your benefits are stacked, then it would maximize the benefits available to you.
+If your benefits are stacked, it would maximize your available benefits.
 If you do have UM benefits, then in a case where your damages are $500,000 and the available insurance coverage from the negligent driver was $10,000, then you would have a claim against your own insurance company for underinsured motorist coverage.

 It is important to identify whether you have this coverage before accepting any settlement offer from the negligent driver’s insurance.
 If you accept the settlement without notifying the UM carrier, you could forego your UM benefits.
 The attorneys at Dismuke Law have years of experience examining the evidence of automobile accident cases to ensure that every dollar available to pay its clients is found.